moritree/jisho-nomikomi/README.md

 ## Commands
 You can run any command with the option `--help` for documentation.
 ### `word [OPTIONS] [WORDS]...`
-Generate a card for each of the given words, and save them to the output CSV.
+Generate and cache cards for each of the given words.

 ### `token [OPTIONS] [INDICES]...`
 Generate a card for each of the cached tokens (corresponding to a given index).